Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 Even as this is an asynchronous online course (meaning that you will be working independently through the course modules this semester), we will have some optional (but recommended) video class sessions, using Zoom.
 Those sessions will allow us to meet each other and will make it easier for me to help you to navigate the course as well as permit me to cover a few things more easily than just to have you work through them independently.
 I will give you a few times and ask that you let me know which work for you.
 Please respond to that survey as soon as it becomes available to you in Announcements.
 I'll select the time that works best for most of you.
-You would then access the Zoom link, once I schedule a session, by clicking "TechConnect Zoom" from the menu on the left side of the homepage.
+You would then access the Zoom link in order to attend the class meeting by clicking "TechConnect Zoom" from the menu on the left side of the homepage.
 You must have a working web camera and microphone.

 REQUIRED TEXTS & OTHER MATERIALS

-Frankenstein, by Mary Shelley.
+- Frankenstein, by Mary Shelley.
 2nd Norton Critical Edition.
 Ed.
 J. Paul Hunter.
 Print version (not e-book) required.
 You will not be permitted to use an electronic version of the book for the timed essay.

 - Flash drive or regular, reliable access to a web-based application like Google Drive (to save all outside writing in as backup)